 Note that, if granted, and a defendant is in custody, he may ask to be released on bail per California’s bail laws.

 Also note that judges very rarely grant motions for new trials: They are hesitant to concede that major mistakes occurred in their court that denied defendants their constitutional rights.
 That being said, motions for a new trial are still worth pursuing.

 5. What happens if it is denied?

-A denial of a motion means that the initial guilty verdict stands.
-A defendant though can still win a fresh trial if he is successful on appealing his case.
+A denial of the motion means that the initial guilty verdict stands.
+Though even after a denial of the motion, a defendant though can still win a second chance if he is successful on appealing his case.

 Also note that there are times when a court, even though it does not order another trial, may:

 - modify the defendant’s verdict to a lesser included offense of the convicted charge, or